Support Us Button Widget

 Good news, Holy City: Evenings at The Joe are back.

-And while you might be familiar with the team’s “Director of Fun,” the one and only Bill Murray, you might not know the history of this Minor League Baseball team.
+While you might be familiar with the team’s “Director of Fun,” Bill Murray, you might not know the history of this Single-A Minor League Baseball team.
 Let’s play ball.

-The RiverDogs launched as the Charleston Royals in 1980 — a name that lasted four short years.
-Let’s be honest: It does have a bit of a ring to it.
+The RiverDogs launched as the Charleston Royals in 1980 — a name that lasted four years.
 During this time, the team saw Major League stars Danny Jackson, David Cone, and Kevin Seitzer.
-The Charleston Royals began as an affiliate of the Kansas Royals before switching to the San Diego Padres.
+The team began as an affiliate of the Kansas City Royals before switching to the San Diego Padres.

-In August of 1984, former owner Ernest Passailaigue announced a name change to the Charleston Rainbows for the 1985 season following a trip to the Baseball Winter Meetings in Nashville.
-Check out the former logo here.
-As you might have guessed, the name paid homage to the historic + iconic Rainbow Row on East Bay Street.
+In August of 1984, former owner Ernest Passailaigue announced a name change to the Charleston Rainbows for the 1985 season.
+The name paid homage to the historic + iconic Rainbow Row on East Bay Street.
+Check out the former logo.

 Check out the schedule + grab your tickets to get in on the action this season.